Campus Safety has a new home!

 Remember:

-- Emergency phones are located throughout the campuses for a direct, automatic connection to Campus Safety.
+• Emergency phones are located throughout campus for direct, automatic connections to Campus Safety.

-- Some phones have blue lights, some phones are red or orange in boxes
+• Some phones have blue lights, while others are red or orange in boxes.

-- Use emergency phones for danger, fire, medical emergency, crimes-in-progress or suspicious activity.
+• Use emergency phones for threats, fire, medical emergencies, active crimes, or suspicious activity.

-- Most residence halls have exterior campus phones.
-Use them to call Campus Safety as needed at 7-2000.
+• Most residence halls have exterior emergency phones — use them to call Campus Safety at extension 7-2000.

 Parking Information